mktcode/deepest-dungeon/README.md

 - [ ] use seeds as sharable "sessions" and saved games
 - [ ] more enemies/traps
 - [ ] stamina for running (and attacking)
+- [ ] disabled slowmo if narrator is disabled

 # phaser-electron-typescript-parcel [![Build Status](https://travis-ci.org/distantcam/phaser-electron-typescript-parcel.svg?branch=master)](https://travis-ci.org/distantcam/phaser-electron-typescript-parcel)